softwaresaved/automated_testing/README.md

 ### Floating point values and our code

-The third column of `count_frequency`'s output file is a column of floating point values, representing the number of occurrences of a string as a percentage of the total number of strings in the input file.
+The third column of `count_frequency`'s output file is a column of floating point values, representing the number of occurrences of a tokens as a percentage of the total number of tokens in the input file.

-To ensure we don't run into problems due to floating point comparisons, we want to compare equality of our expected and actual output files to within a given tolerance.
+To ensure we don't run into problems due to floating point comparisons, we want to compare equality of our expected and actual output files, to within a given tolerance.

 numpy also provides functions to compare multi-dimensional arrays to within a given tolerance.
-We can use one of these, `numpy.testing.assert_equal`, to check that our actual frequencies match our expected frequencies.
+We can use one of these, `assert_equal`, to check that our actual frequencies match our expected frequencies.

 We replace: